 If I could just leave the drawing largely alone, I could arrange the Arabian stallions on a silk scarf, while letting the freehand sketch tell the story of the stallion's encounter.
 I brought the photos into my editing program and began my task.

-My family thought it was worth a try, and Ben watched as I carefully resisted the thought of spending too much time on the drawings, and thus destroying the lines of action and life I had quickly captured.
+My family thought it was worth a try, and Ben watched as I carefully resisted the thought of spending too much time on the drawings, thus destroying the lines of action and life I had quickly captured.

 Here is the result; the two Bedouin stallions leap with energy as they rush to confront each other.
 You can almost hear their shrieks of outrage as they catch sight of each other, and the yells of their grooms rushing to catch up with their suddenly free charges.